marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 mutation.set_field("deletePost", mutations.delete_post_resolver)
 ```

-Ariadne ObjectTypes are created for the Query and Mutation types from the schema and each field from the schema is instantiated as a field on the object and linked to the resolver.
+Ariadne ObjectTypes are created for the Query and Mutation types from the schema and each field from the schema is instantiated as a field on the object and linked to its resolver.

 Next we load the schema using the following boilerplate.